NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Is grabbable for the first 26 frames after super freeze (hitbox appears on 29)
     - Has 2 less active frames, making the window to escape with R sub 5 frames (was 3) (TODO: resolve with above)
 - RB
-    - Does 18 damage up from 12, to match ring 8A(B)
+    - Damage increased from 12 to 18, to match ring 8A(B)
     - Starts up 2 frames faster
     - Range reduced by 15%
     - Hitbox active for an extra frame